-A brain aneurysm (AN-yoo-riz-um) is a bulge or ballooning in a blood vessel in the brain.
-It often looks like a berry hanging on a stem.
+A brain aneurysm (AN-yoo-riz-um) — also known as a cerebral aneurysm or intracranial aneurysm — is a bulge or ballooning in a blood vessel in the brain.
+An aneurysm often looks like a berry hanging on a stem.

-A ruptured aneurysm quickly becomes life-threatening and requires prompt medical treatment.
+However, a ruptured aneurysm quickly becomes life-threatening and requires medical treatment right away.

-Treatment for an unruptured brain aneurysm may be appropriate in some cases and may prevent a rupture in the future.
-Talk with your caregiver to ensure you understand the best options for your specific needs.
+If a brain aneurysm hasn't ruptured, treatment may be appropriate in some cases.
+Treatment of an unruptured brain aneurysm may prevent a rupture in the future.
+Talk with your health care provider to make sure you understand the best options for your specific needs.

-Common signs and symptoms of a ruptured aneurysm include:
+In addition to a severe headache, symptoms of a ruptured aneurysm can include:

 - Nausea and vomiting

 - Blurred or double vision

 In some cases, an aneurysm may leak a slight amount of blood.
 When this happens, a more severe rupture often follows.
 Leaks may happen days or weeks before a rupture.